tmtsoftware/csw/docs/src/main/framework/handling-lifecycle.md

 Whenever a command is received by a component it is first validated.
 The component should inspect the command and its parameters to determine if the actions related to the command can be executed or started.
+For instance, if an Assembly or HCD can only handle one command at a time, `validateCommand` should return an return `Invalid` if a second command is received.

 A command can be sent as a `Submit` or `Oneway` message to the component.
-If a command can be completed immediately, a `CommandResponse` indicating the final response for the command can be returned.
-If a command requires time for processing, the component is required to validate the `ControlCommand` received and return a validation result as `Accepted` or `Invalid`.
-The final response for a command sent as `Submit` can be obtained by the sender command by querying or subscribing for this response to the component as described here.
+The `onSubmit` and `onOneway` handlers are only called if `validateCommand` returns `Accepted`. `Oneway` messages return their validation response or indicate the component is currently locked as a `OnewayResponse`.
+The `onSubmit` handler can complete the actions immediately by returning a `SubmitResponse` indicating the final response (`Completed`, `CompletedWithResult`, `Error`).
+If the command actions require time for processing, the `onSubmit` handler returns `Started` indicating to the framework that there are long-running actions.
+More information about sending commands using `CommandService` is @ref:[here](../commons/command.md)

 Assembly/Scala
 :   @@snip [AssemblyComponentHandlers.scala](../../../../examples/src/main/scala/csw/framework/components/assembly/AssemblyComponentHandlers.scala) { #validateCommand-handler }